Roanne666/bindora/README.md

 English | [简体中文](README.zh_cn.md)

+> **NOTE**: Bindora is currently in the development stage and the API is subject to change, so please use it with caution.

 Bindora is a reactive data binding library for Godot 4.x.
 Based on Godot's design philosophy, it provides a declarative and component-based approach to help you manage relationships between nodes and data.

 ## Core Features